Ryanrob327/csp/_pages/vocab.md

   - Command language written for unix shell

 ## Github
-  - Where code can be stored on the web, used to clone, push, or pull changes in your code.
+  - Where code can be stored on the web, used to clone, push, or pull changes in your code

 ## Json
   - Text based format used for transferring data

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.
+## EC2
+  - allows computing capacity in the amazon cloud servers

+## DNS
+  - Domain Name System is like the phonebook of the internet where you can access all domain names

+## Nginx
+  - open source web server that can be used for a multitude of tasks